A Tale Of Irish History Through Celtic Jewelry

 – GPO –

-The Easter Rising of 1916 was organised by the Irish Republican Brotherhood, with the aim to end British rule in Ireland and to form an Irish Republic.
+The Easter Rising of 1916 was organized by the Irish Republican Brotherhood, with the aim to end British rule in Ireland and to form an Irish Republic.
 Among the key buildings seized in Dublin on the morning of the 24th April was the General Post Office (GPO) which was chosen as the headquarters of the military operation.
 It was at this location on O’Connell Street in Dublin, that the Proclamation of the Republic was declared by senior members of the Military Council.
 After days of relentless shelling by the British forces, the Republican Military Council was finally forced from their headquarters when the GPO caught fire.
 The GPO building has become synonymous as a symbol of the rising.

 Today the GPO remains a place of business, as well as a place of public service, remembrance, protest and pageantry.